Materials & Metallurgical Engineering

 Materials Engineering is the development, analysis and implementation of speciality materials (metals, polymers, ceramics, etc.) Examples include the epoxy composites of the Boeing Dreamliner, the metal alloy used in GE's 3D printed LEAP jet engine; and the ultrathin glasses used in all cell phones.

-Materials Engineers invent new materials, improve existing materials, develop manufacturing techniques for materials, analyze materials properties and understand what cause materials to fail.
+Materials Engineers invent new materials, improve existing materials, develop manufacturing techniques for materials, analyze materials properties and determine what causes materials to fail.
 If it weren't for us, your cars and computers would be made out of rocks and sticks.

 Materials Engineering is a research and design driven program.
 Our undergraduate students make important contributions to the department's research effort by working on projects with professors.
 Student research frequently results in publications in professional journals or presentations at conferences.